 Environmental issues have far-reaching implications for human development and lifespan.
 Within a country, political institutions play a pivotal role in shaping environmental legislation and its successful implementation.
 While economics undoubtedly influences environmental management, it is inextricably linked with the political framework.
-Hence, environmental concerns should not be viewed in isolation from economic factors (Hu, Chen, Chang & Chu, 2021).
+Hence, environmental concerns should not be viewed in isolation from economic factors (Hu et al. 2021).
 These environmental challenges are complex, impacting both socioeconomic and biophysical aspects, including agricultural and food productivity.
-Thus, it is imperative for governments to delve deeper into these issues to develop effective strategies (Useche & Reyes, 2020).
+Thus, it is imperative for governments to delve deeper into these issues to develop effective strategies (Useche and Reyes 2020).

 Forests are invaluable natural resources that yield economic, social, and environmental benefits vital for a nation's socioeconomic progress.
 Well-managed forests can yield enduring, positive outcomes.
-Conversely, illegal logging hinders various forest management endeavors, negatively affecting environmental stability, government revenue, and the livelihoods of forest-dependent communities, particularly in countries reliant on timber production (Noor, Kadir & Muhammad, 2018).
+Conversely, illegal logging hinders various forest management endeavours, negatively affecting environmental stability, government revenue, and the livelihoods of forest-dependent communities, particularly in countries reliant on timber production (Muhammad Nur Haniff, Rokiah and Suriyani 2018).

-Table 1 below offer a detailed overview of the average domestic prices for various wood products in Peninsular Malaysia for December 2023.
-These tables include data on logs, sawn timber, plywood, and medium-density fiberboard (MDF), categorized by species, size, and thickness.
+Table 1 offers a detailed overview of the average domestic prices for various wood products in Peninsular Malaysia for December 2023.
+These tables include data on logs, sawn timber, plywood, and medium-density fiberboard (MDF), categorised by species, size and thickness.
 The prices, presented in Malaysian Ringgit, reflect the market value of these products, showcasing the diversity in wood types and their respective demand.
-This information is crucial for industry stakeholders, including producers, traders, and consumers, to make informed decisions in the timber market.
+This information is crucial for industry stakeholders, including producers, traders and consumers, to make informed decisions in the timber market.